Karina856/EMarketingStrategyLVRestaurant/searchEngineOptimization.md

    * Defined keywords: restorāns riga, best food in riga, best latvian food, michelin restaurant in Latvia, best restaurant in Latvia
 2. Competitors research:
    * Examine the keywords used by top competitors like 3 Pavaru Restorans, WhiteHouse, etc.
-   * TOOLS: SEMrush, SpyFu, Ahrefs
+   * TOOLS: SEMrush, SpyFu, Ahrefs, SimilarWEB
 3. Plan key-words
    * Use keyword planner to find new keywords, see their mothly search volume, trends (change usage in last 3 months), competition and suggested keywords similar to used ones
    * Tools: Google Keyword planner
 4. Google Trends
    *Analyze the popularity of defined keywords over time and identify trending topics
    Tools: Google trends
-5. Page rank determination
+6. Page rank determination
    *Analyzing SEO metrics of website and competitors (Page Authority and Domain Authority)
    Tools: MozBar
-6. Validate Keywords
+7. Validate Keywords
    *Validate the effectiveness, performance and relevance of chosen keywords (high search volume and low competition)
    Tools: Google Analytics, Ahrefs, SEMrush
-7. Usage of validated key words in page title, URL, headlines *Use primary keywords in page titles, URLs, and headlines  (less than 70 characters), add meta description
+8. Usage of validated key words in page title, URL, headlines *Use primary keywords in page titles, URLs, and headlines  (less than 70 characters), add meta description
    TOOLS: Coschedule
 9. Installing Yoast-Plugin